ColdPBC/cold-monorepo/apps/cold-api/README.md

 - /apps/cold-api - The backend API for the Cold Climate APP written in Typescript using the Nest.js framework.

 ## Getting Started
-- Make sure you've followed the instructions to set up your dev machine on [the Dev Setup Notion page](https://www.notion.so/coldclimate/Setting-Up-Your-Local-Environment-95c1f5398890412ab446d7ff94bcec7a?pvs=4), including Homebrew and Docker install
+- Make sure you've followed the instructions to set up your dev machine on [the Dev Setup Notion page](https://www.notion.so/coldclimate/Setting-Up-Your-Local-Environment-95c1f5398890412ab446d7ff94bcec7a?pvs=4), including Homebrew, Docker and most importantly, the AWS CLI install.
 - install node 20.9.0:
   ```bash
     $ brew install node@20.9.0